Pink Mountain, British Columbia

-Pink Mountain and refer to an unincorporated community on the Alaska Highway, a nearby mountain, or the hunting guiding territory west of the mountain.
+Pink Mountain may refer to an unincorporated community on the Alaska Highway, a nearby mountain, or the hunting guiding territory west of the mountain.

 The community

 Pink Mountain is an unincorporated community in British Columbia, Canada.
 Nestled in the Rocky Mountain foothills, the town is located 113 miles (180 km) NW of Fort St. John and 140 miles (224 km) NW of Dawson Creek, on Mile 143 of the Alaska Highway.
 Approximately 100 people inhabit the community.

 The Mountain

 Pink Mountain itself is an isolated mountain of about 1,600 m that rises from a boreal forest plain at about 1,030 m.
 It is separated from the main ranges of the northern Rocky Mountains to the west by Quarter Creek (formerly "Two-Bit Creek", named after English name for a chief of the Blueberry First Nation).
 The top is alpine tundra.
 It is known for its alpine flora, some species of which are otherwise rare outside of the Arctic tundra.

 Pink Mountain Provincial Park is 10 miles (16 km) south-west of Mile 147.
 Named after the pinkish burnt rock seams, part of the mountain has been designated provincial park status.
 The park's primary role is to protect a significant palaeontological site containing examples of large marine fossils from the Mesozoic Era, including the largest ichthyosaur ever discovered.
 One of the region's designated areas for wildlife, much of the park area is on a fairly steep slope.
 It is only sparsely covered with vegetation and is not suitable butterfly habitat.
 Prime butterfly habitat for the rare arctic butterflies in the southernmost part of their range is threatened by the proposed development of a wind farm with its large concrete footprint.